userfrosting/learn/04.installation/02.environment/01.native/01.requirements/docs.md

 ### Mail

-As we've seen [in previous pages](/installation/requirements/basic-stack#smtp-mail-server), UserFrosting requires an SMTP server for sending email to your user, especially registration emails.
-However, in a local environment you don't want "test" emails to be sent to your user.
+As we've seen [in previous pages](/installation/requirements/basic-stack#smtp-mail-server), UserFrosting requires an SMTP server for sending email to your users, especially registration emails.
+However, in a local environment you don't want "test" emails to be sent to your users.
 You also don't want to fill your inbox with test emails.

-This is where email testing tools comes in.
+This is where email testing tools come in.
 When an email is sent by UserFrosting, instead of sending the email to a real mailbox, the email testing tool will capture the email and makes it available to you to read, regardless of the recipient of the email.
-In other words, if UserFrosting send five emails to five different email address, all five email will be capture and displayed in the same "test" inbox.
+In other words, if UserFrosting send five emails to five different email address, all five email will be captured and displayed in the same "test" inbox.

 While multiple solutions are available, two are recommended by UserFrosting : **Mailpit** and **Mailtrap**.
-Each, and it's up to you to choose the one you prefer.
+It's up to you to choose the one you prefer.

 [notice]Please note that in production, you _will_ need to have a real, working SMTP service.
-If you do not already have a mail provider, please see our section on [mail providers](/mail/mail-providers) for our recommendations including both free and paid third-party mail services.
-While it's not recommended, a real SMTP server *can* be used in a development environment.[/notice]
+If you do not already have a mail provider, please see our section on [mail providers](/going-live/mail-providers#choosing-a-mail-service-provider) for our recommendations including both free and paid third-party mail services.
+While it's not recommended, a real SMTP server *can* also be used in a development environment.[/notice]

 #### Mailpit

-[Mailpit](https://github.com/axllent/mailpit) is a small, fast, low memory, zero-dependency, multi-platform email testing tool & API for developers.Mailpit runs locally, acts as a *fake* SMTP server and provides a modern web interface to view & test captured emails.
+[Mailpit](https://github.com/axllent/mailpit) is a small, fast, low memory, zero-dependency, multi-platform email testing tool & API for developers.
+Mailpit runs locally, acts as a *fake* SMTP server and provides a modern web interface to view & test captured emails.
 Oh, and **it's free and Open Source**!

-Mailpit can be installed on [MacOS through Homebrew](https://github.com/axllent/mailpit#install-via-package-managers), on Linux/WSL2 through their Bash Script](https://github.com/axllent/mailpit#install-via-bash-script-linux--mac), or through [Docker](https://github.com/axllent/mailpit/wiki/Docker-images).
+Mailpit can be installed on [MacOS through Homebrew](https://github.com/axllent/mailpit#install-via-package-managers), on Linux/WSL2 through their [Bash Script](https://github.com/axllent/mailpit#install-via-bash-script-linux--mac), or through [Docker](https://github.com/axllent/mailpit/wiki/Docker-images).
 By default, Mailpit UI can be access at [http://0.0.0.0:8025](http://0.0.0.0:8025).

-When using Mailpit with UserFrosting, the following params will need to be provided during UserFrosting installation, which we'll see on the next page :
+When using Mailpit with UserFrosting, the following parameters will need to be provided during UserFrosting installation, which we'll see on the next page :

 | Param       | Value     |
 |-------------|-----------|